 Diagnosing and Treating Whiplash

-If you suspect you have suffered this injury, a whiplash chiropractor will be able to formally diagnose your injury, determine the severity, and develop a plan for treatment.
-Most of the time, a description of your accident and symptoms is enough to conclude that whiplash is present.
 However, your doctor will likely perform a physical exam and some quick tests of reflexes and motion in order to confirm.
 If they need to rule out other, more severe injuries, you may also be sent for diagnostic imaging.
-MRIs, CT scans, and x-rays do not display whiplash, but they can help eliminate other options for the cause of your pain.
+MRIs, CT scans, and X-rays do not display whiplash, but they can help eliminate other causes of your pain.

 Most cases of whiplash fully resolve in a matter of months.
 Symptoms can be managed through traditional at-home remedies like over-the-counter pain medication, heat and ice therapy, and rest.
 You may imagine wearing a neck brace, but this is actually not recommended anymore, as gentle movement helps you to regain strength in your neck.
 A whiplash chiropractor may work with physical therapists to help facilitate this movement, focusing on stretching and rotating the neck.

 At AICA Snellville, our whiplash chiropractors work with an integrated team of care providers to develop treatment plans unique to your injury.
 We focus on returning your body to full health and mobility after a whiplash diagnosis.
-Contact us today to schedule your first appointment
+Contact us today to schedule your first appointment.